mwkha/flask-rest/README.md

 ### Prerequisites

-The project uses python, insomnia for requests and postgres using docker.
+The project uses python, insomnia for requests and postgres using docker OR brew.
 * docker for macOS
   ```sh
   brew install docker